 Watch Iowa Blue chickens enjoying the free roaming space in their farm:

-In comparison to other breeds, the Iowa Blue chicken matures early given its notable survival skills.
+Compared to other breeds, the Iowa Blue chicken matures early due to its strong survival instincts.
 It is friendly to humans, fairly docile, and able to heed simple commands so you will have no trouble controlling your flock.

 As mentioned earlier, the Iowa Blue chicken is multipurpose as they have good meat and eggs.
 Hens will go broody when laying eggs should the need arise.
 They are instinctively excellent mothers that look after their chicks.